Hong Kong Food Guide

 Address: Four Seasons Hotel Hong Kong, Finance St, Central

-Tokyo-based sushi restaurant Sushi Saito found its way on the island in 2017.
-Located at the posh Four Seasons Hotel in Central, one can easily go from here for appetizers to Lung King Heen for the main course.
+Tokyo-based sushi restaurant Sushi Saito found its way to the island in 2017.
+Located at the posh Four Seasons Hotel in Central, one can quickly go from here for appetizers to Lung King Heen for the main course.
 Apart from its revered sushi items, the Hong Kong outpost of the cult hub also features a handsome collection of premium sakes, white wines, and champagnes.

 Écriture